About this listing

-"Dreampop Studio" is 900 square feet of swankiness in a warm and adorable 1902 Craftsman bungalow.
-Includes a full kitchen, bath w/ a cozy claw foot tub and shower, a big dining table + a sunlit bistro area, living room, and lots of sleep options for up to 4 guests with a comfy queen bed, two REI airbeds, and two sofas.
+Includes a full kitchen, a full bath w/ a cozy claw foot tub and shower, a dining table + a sunlit bistro area, living room, and lots of sleep options for up to 4 guests with a comfy queen bed, two REI airbeds, and two sofas.
 Also includes a washer/dryer and speedy wi-fi, + a 40" flatscreen.

 Interaction with Guests

-If you're new to the area and want some highlights, I'll blabber on incessantly about my neighborhood, and even give you a quick 10 minute walking tour of all the great places to dine and shop.
+If you're new to the area and want some highlights, I'm all over it...
+I'll even give you a quick 10 minute walking tour of all the great places to dine and shop in the neighborhood.
 Or if you're exhausted and want to cozy in right away, tuck yourself in like a potato bug... the place is super comfy and quiet, with awesome heated fir floors on chilly days, and cool like a cucumber on Seattle's sweltering days (yes we have those).

-The house is on a serene, tree-lined street full of turn-of-the-century homes.
-This is truly the perfect walking, shopping, and dining neighborhood!
+The house itself is on a serene, tree-lined street full of classic Craftsman homes... this is truly the perfect walking, shopping, and dining neighborhood!

-If you have a car, I will issue you a permit for unlimited, free parking in the neighborhood.
+If you have a car, I will issue you a guest permit for unlimited, free parking in our neighborhood.

 You can bounce between Seattle Center & downtown on our super cool Monorail, built for the 1962 World's Fair for Elvis Presley.
 Not really.... although he was here making the movie "It Happened at The World's Fair".
 Elvis plays a crop duster.
 The more you know...

-For a real time bus schedule download One Bus Away on your smart phone and there'll be no waiting at all!
-Hello 2015.
+For a real time bus schedule download One Bus Away on your phone and there'll be no waiting at all!

 Other Things to Note

 Queen-size bed sleeps two.
-Additional guests can be accommodated with comfy REI air mattresses (one queen and one single).
+Additional guests can be accommodated with comfy REI air mattresses (1 queen and 1 double).
 There are also two sofas you can easily doze off to dreamland on, while watching Sleepless In Seattle, which of course I saved on the DVR for you.

-The studio is not suited for children under 12 because of all the fancy schmancy doodads that make this place pop.
+The studio is not suited for children under 10 because of all the fancy schmancy doodads that make this place pop.
 Also, We do have a little Westie dog (Bart), but he does not have access to the studio.

-I do not have a deposit or cleaning fees.
-So please keep the place tidy, thanks!
+I do not have a security deposit or cleaning fees, so please keep the place tidy.
+Thanks!

 My name is Scooter, real name is Michael but there are way too many of those, so I go by my nickname Scooter.
 I am a photographer, shooting mostly portraiture and weddings, and some travel work.
 I love to BBQ, travel, and adore my city, Seattle.